noteed/hicks/README.md

 ## Notes

-UpCloud doens't allow to set a public SSH key automatically when a machine is created.
+UpCloud doesn't allow to set a public SSH key automatically when a machine is created.
 Instead Hicks will store the root password return by UpCloud in `~/.hicks` until the `hicks authorize` command is run.
 That command will upload a public SSH key you choose.
 Further disabling the root password should be done